Comments on the no boundary wavefunction and slow roll inflation: Introduction

 Here we will review this proposal and describe how it applies to slow roll inflation \cite{Hartle:2007gi,Janssen:2020pii}.
 In this context, it gives a prediction for the probability that the spatial sections of the universe have positive scalar curvature.
 It predicts that the curvature should be much larger than what is observed.

 We emphasize that this proposal is very natural in the inflationary context and it represents a small generalization of the highly successful inflationary prediction for primordial curvature perturbations \cite{Mukhanov:1981xt,Starobinsky:1982ee,Guth:1982ec,Hawking:1982cz,Bardeen:1983qw}.
-One way to phrase it is that it gives all curvature modes with $\ell \geq 2$ in good agreement with experiment \cite{bennett2013nineyear,Planck:2018jri}\footnote{The observed amplitudes for low $\ell$ modes are somewhat smaller than expected \cite{bennett2013nineyear,Planck:2018jri}, but this seems completely unimportant compared to the problem with $\ell=0$. }, while it produces a completely wrong answer for the $\ell=0$ mode!
+One way to phrase it is that it gives curvature modes with distance scales shorter than the size of the universe in good agreement with experiment \cite{bennett2013nineyear,Planck:2018jri}\footnote{The observed amplitudes for low $\ell$ modes are somewhat smaller than expected \cite{bennett2013nineyear,Planck:2018jri}, but this seems completely unimportant compared to the problem with the constant curvature mode. }, while it produces a completely wrong answer for the overall constant curvature mode!.

-This problem is certainly not new, it is well known to specialists, and there have been various proposals for its resolution, which we will attempt to partially review in section \ref{Solutions}.
+This problem is certainly not new \cite{Vilenkin:1987kf}, it is well known to specialists, and there have been various proposals for its resolution, which we will attempt to partially review in section \ref{Solutions}.
 For another recent review of the no boundary wavefunction see \cite{Lehners:2023yrj}.

 We will take the opportunity to describe analytical approximations to the no boundary geometry in the slow roll approximation, geometries that were previously described mainly numerically.
-As a by product we explain why the KSW criterion \cite{Kontsevich:2021dmb,Witten:1998qj} constrains $r $ \cite{Hertog:2023vot}.
+As a by product we explain why the KSW criterion \cite{Kontsevich:2021dmb,Witten:2021nzp} constrains $r $ \cite{Hertog:2023vot}.
 We will also review the rationale behind the no boundary proposal to explain why it is a natural extension of the computations that we normally do for small perturbations in inflation.